-In this (updated) blog post, I share my experience with Simple Practice Electronic Health Record (EHR) including a few comparisons to TherapyAppointment.com’s Legacy system (TA) which I used prior to Simple Practice.
+In this (updated February/March 2022) blog post, I share my experience with the Simple Practice Electronic Health Record (EHR).

 What is your charting process?
 If you are using an EHR, which one are you using?
 Do you recommend it?

-Simple Practice Review originally published October 2020 (edited November 2021)
+Simple Practice Review originally published October 2020 (edited January/February/March 2022)

 I highly recommend simplifying your private practice by using an EHR as soon as you can afford it.
 If you or your clients get reimbursed for psychotherapy services, you almost can’t afford NOT to.

-For the cost of less than or close to one session per month, you can present your practice to clients professionally with an EHR Client Portal and e-signature forms, and streamline your practice management to save significant time, money, and stress.
+For the cost of perhaps one session’s reimbursement per month (depending on your fees), you can present your practice to clients professionally with an EHR Client Portal with all of its benefits including e-signature forms, signatures on treatment plans and other documents, and streamline your practice management to save significant time, money, and stress.

-If you have a telehealth practice (like I do now), an electronic health record with e-signature and a truly “paperless” office is the only practical way to go.
+If you have a telehealth practice (like I do), an electronic health record (EHR) with e-signature and a truly “paperless” office is the only practical way to go.
 Don’t worry, you can still use paper for those clients without access or skills to access the internet and their Client Portal.

-My experience with Simple Practice comes from using it as a solo practitioner since Fall 2019.
-It served me well in the office pre-pandemic and continues to be excellent for my exclusively telehealth practice.
-Despite some non-intuitive workflows and idiosyncrasies that take time to figure out (and honestly are annoying), I still highly recommend Simple Practice.
+My experience with Simple Practice comes from using it as a solo practitioner since Fall 2019 so I can’t speak to it’s benefits or downfalls for a group practice (the cost may be the biggest factor to consider).
+It served me well in the office pre-pandemic and continues to be excellent for my telehealth practice.
+Despite some non-intuitive workflows and idiosyncrasies that take time to figure out (and honestly are annoying), I still recommend Simple Practice.